 - Talus Fractures

 - Tibia Shaft Fractures

 - Turf Toe

-Dr. Timothy Miller is an Orthopaedic Surgeon who specializes in injuries and conditions of the lower leg.
+Dr. Timothy Miller is an Orthopedic Surgeon who specializes in injuries and conditions of the lower leg.
 He is originally from California and graduated from Brigham Young University in Utah with a degree in Biochemistry.
-He then received his medical degree at the University of Southern California, Keck School of Medicine and went on to complete his Orthopaedic Surgical Residency training at the Greenville Health System in Greenville, South Carolina.
-In order to further his expertise, Dr. Miller completed a Fellowship at Massachusetts General Hospital/Harvard Medical School in Boston, Massachusetts, where he also served on the staff as an Assistant in Orthopaedic Surgery.
+He then received his medical degree at the University of Southern California, Keck School of Medicine and went on to complete his Orthopedic Surgical Residency training at the Greenville Health System in Greenville, South Carolina.
+In order to further his expertise, Dr. Miller completed a Fellowship at Massachusetts General Hospital/Harvard Medical School in Boston, Massachusetts, where he also served on the staff as an Assistant in Orthopedic Surgery.

 While at Massachusetts General Hospital, he worked and trained with the team physicians for the New England Patriots (NFL), Boston Red Sox (MLB), Boston Bruins (NHL), and the New England Revolution (MLS).

-Dr. Stewart Michael Dean is a board-certified orthopaedic surgeon.
+Dr. Stewart Michael Dean is a board-certified orthopedic surgeon.
 He attended medical school at the University of Texas at Houston where he was a member of Alpha Omega Alpha, the Medical Honor Society.
 He then completed a five-year residency at the University of Texas Medical School at San Antonio.
-He is board-certified by the American Board of Orthopaedic Surgery.
-His interest in medicine and his desire to use his hands led him to orthopaedic surgery.
+He is board-certified by the American Board of Orthopedic Surgery.
+His interest in medicine and his desire to use his hands led him to orthopedic surgery.
 “I’ve always been active in sports,” Dr. Dean says.
 “I played football in high school and college and was lucky enough not to have any major injury.
 I enjoy taking care of people who are active and trying to get them back to full activities.
-Orthopaedic surgery allows me to use my knowledge and hands to help patients get better.”
+Orthopedic surgery allows me to use my knowledge and hands to help patients get better.”